 Context is everything, but social media grabs and headlines are generally not interested in the detail, it’s all about what gets the most clicks and likes.
 Eating cake will not make you a healthy person, but nor will it make you unhealthy.

 Having some sugar in your diet in the context of a nutritionally adequate diet is unlikely to be an issue.
 If health issues do arise, genetics, stress, activity levels and a myriad of other factors need to be considered, not just a person’s sugar intake or even their overall diet for that matter.
 In fact, even if a person was eating copious amounts of sugary foods at the expense of nutrition, you still need to consider the many of other factors.
+Food alone will not harm us or heal us.
 Quitting sugar is unlikely to address all the aspects of self-care one might need to manage their health and almost certainly will not address the underlying reasons a person is having excess sugar, if indeed they are.

-So how can you manage your health (practise self-care) without quitting sugar, restricting food you enjoy or focusing on weight loss?
+So how can you manage your health (practise self-care) without restricting food you enjoy or focusing on weight loss?
 It is very possible with a non-diet/HAES approach.